Whitewater: Eddies

 Eddies are formed, like hydraulics, on the downstream face of an obstruction.
 Unlike hydraulics, which swirl vertically in the water column, eddies revolve on the horizontal surface of the water.
 Typically, they are calm spots where the downward movement of water is partially or fully arrested—a place to rest or to make one's way upstream.
 However, in very powerful water, eddies can have powerful, swirling currents that trap or even can flip boats and from which escape can be very difficult.

 Eddy Lines

-Located between the eddy and the main current, the eddy line is a swirling seam of green and sometimes white water.
+Located between the eddy and the main current, the eddy line is a swirling seam of green and sometimes whitewater.
 Eddy lines vary in size based on the size of the water column, the gradient of the section, and the obstacle creating the eddy.
-Often containing boils and whirlpools, eddy lines can spin and grab your watercraft in unexpected ways, but if used correctly, they can be a really playful spot.
-Full slice and half slice boaters are able to perform tricks like stern squirts and cartwheels, but nobody uses eddy lines as well as squirt boaters(link to squirt boating wiki), who use the swirling water and crossing currents to dance below the surface of the river.
+Often containing whirlpools, eddy lines can spin and grab watercraft in unexpected ways, but if used correctly, they can be an interesting spot to do tricks in.
+Full slice and half slice boaters are able to perform tricks like stern squirts and cartwheels, as well as squirt boaters, who use the swirling water and crossing currents to do tricks below the surface of the river.